 In the world of multiplayer gaming, there are few phrases more controversial than Skill Based Matchmaking right now.
-With Fortnite being such a huge phenomenon within the FPS space, questions are often asked about the matchmaking tools that they use.
+With Fortnite being such a huge phenomenon within the FPS space, and with Chapter 4 having just begun, questions are often asked about the matchmaking tools that they use.

 A tool used to balance games, Skill-Based matchmaking alters the pool of players that you will encounter in a game based on your performance and is controversial due to the difficulty walls players will eventually encounter.